muwaffaqelbadawi/MusicTransify/README.md

 ## 🚀 Overview

-MusicTransify is an open-source web application designed to sync your favorite playlists between Spotify and YouTube Music
+MusicTransify is an open-source web app designed to sync your favorite playlists between Spotify and YouTube Music